raleel/cfi-srd-es/0001_Personajes.md

 _\* Incluye un bonificador fijo de +40% tanto para Costumbres como para la Lengua Materna del personaje (Lengua común para los humanos).
 Cada raza semi-humanana puede hablar la Lengua Común con un +40%, además de su Lengua Materna a +40%, como se detalla en sus respectivos apartados._

 ---
-## Paso 5: Race/Culture
+## Paso 5: Raza/Cultura

-In _Classic Fantasy Imperative_, players may typically choose from one of six races for their characters: Human, or one of the demi-human races (Dwarf, Elf, Gnome, Half-Elf, Half-Orc, or Halfling).
+En _Fantasía Clásica Imperativo_, normalmente los jugadores escogerán una de las seis razas disponibles para sus personajes: Humanos o una de las razas semi-humanas (Enanos, Elfos, Gnomos, medio-Elfos, Medio-Orcos, o Halflings).
 If human, they must further define their character through one of three cultural backgrounds; Barbarian, Civilized, and Nomadic.
 For humans. culture determines the kind of society in which the character was raised, and so prescribes certain outlooks and philosophies they might have.
 More practically, culture helps define the values of the various skills that shape your character's overall capabilities.
 The demi-human races generally come from a racial culture which is much more stereotypical of the race in general.
 See [Chapter 2](0002_Culture_and_Races.md)'s race and culture write-ups for more information.

 All characters have an Alignment, which consists of one Ethical and one Moral Code, as well as two or three Passions.
 Some will have an Oath to a religious order, guild, or organization.
 Each Class write-up notes any required Alignment or Oaths.
 Before continuing, look up your race in [Chapter 2](0002_Culture_and_Races.md) and note the suggested Alignment and Passions, and check the [Classes](0003_Classes.md) section and see if there are any Alignment or Oath requirements.
 See [Chapter 4, Alignment & Passions](0004_Alignment_and_Passions.md) to determine any specifics regarding your Alignment, Passions, and Oaths, if any.